 This year we have seen a dramatic shift in the way businesses transact with their clients on a digital level.
-Due to the pandemic and subsequent lockdowns, regulated firms have adopted remote digital identity verification processes to onboard their customers, in order to generate revenue whilst meeting regulatory compliance on a much wider scale.
+Due to the pandemic and subsequent lockdowns, regulated firms have adopted remote digital ID document verification processes to onboard their customers, in order to generate revenue whilst meeting regulatory compliance on a much wider scale.

 Physical identity documents include; passports, driving licences, biometric residence permits (BRPs), identity cards and birth certificates.
 Digital identity uses the body of information about an individual, organisation or their electronic device that exists online to identify that individual.
 Examples of data points that can help form a digital identity include facial biometric data, social media accounts or purchasing behaviour.